gotsunami/sogenactif/README.md

 API doc
 -------

-More docs and API documentation available on godoc:
+Some docs on integrating with Go code and API documentation:

 http://godoc.org/github.com/matm/sogenactif